Mk-0-wan/gitty/README.md

 Gitty is built on a robust and modern tech stack, ensuring reliability, scalability, and performance:

-- **Backend**: Python with Flask framework, facilitating seamless API development and integration.
+- **Backend**:  Nodejs with fastify framework powering the server, facilitating seamless API development and integration.
-- **Frontend**: HTML, CSS (Bootstrap for responsive design), and JavaScript (Axios for efficient API requests), ensuring a polished and intuitive user experience.
+- **Frontend**: HTML, Tailwindcss, and React ensuring a polished and intuitive user experience.
-- **Database**: MySQL with SQLAlchemy for efficient data management and retrieval.
+- **Database**: Mongodb for efficient data management and retrieval.
 - **GitHub API Integration**: Gitty seamlessly integrates with the GitHub REST API, enabling real-time data retrieval and analysis.

 ## Future Development 👷‍♂️